AdrienPoupa/soen6441/README.md

 - ExampleFilter.java

-  A simple filter that adds a header to every response.# soen6441
+  A simple filter that adds a header to every response.